- Beauty Glossary

 In actuality, though, oil free products are for everyone.
 Research has shown that oil is not necessary in any product, so long as ingredients such as hyaluronic acid and urea are included in the formulas to offer hydration.

 What other ingredients go well with oil free beauty products?

-When you go oil free it is advisable to vitamin and antioxidant-rich ingredients that moisturise, hydrate and sooth skin.
-Such ingredients the popular hyaluronic acid and natural options like aloe vera, honey and buttermilk.
+When you go oil free it is advisable to use vitamin and antioxidant-rich ingredients that moisturise, hydrate and soothe the skin.
+Such ingredients include the popular hyaluronic acid and natural options like aloe vera, honey and buttermilk.